MPdaedalus/CompressHuffman/README.md

 # CompressHuffman
 CompressHuffman is a library to compress isolated records of data in a DB using a shared huffman tree generated from all the records.

  This library was created because compressing a single record in a DB using DEFLATE or other methods produces poor compression (5-10%) due to high entropy of individual records (due to small size).
-Compress huffman exploits the low entropy of the entire dataset to produce a huffman tree

-that can compress most individual records with 30-70% compression (depending on data).
+ Compress huffman exploits the low entropy of the entire dataset to produce a huffman tree that can compress most individual records with 30-70% compression (depending on data).
-Using the VM option -XX:+UseCompressedOops can speed things up by about 10% as long as your heap is <32GB

 This library is free to use and is under the apache 2.0 licence, available @ https://www.apache.org/licenses/LICENSE-2.0